Salisbury F.C.

+History

+In June 2025, the club announced a change in ownership following new investment from Kuwaiti businessman Ali Alhamad.

 Ground

-The club play their home games at The Raymond McEnhill Stadium.
+The club play their home games at the Raymond McEnhill Stadium, often referred to as the "Ray Mac".
 The stadium's capacity officially stands at 4,000 (although it is technically able to hold 5,000), with covered accommodation for 2,247 fans.